iobroker-community-adapters/ioBroker.find-my-iphone/README.md

 The adapter tries to read its own location from the adapter ioBroker.javascript.
 If it is not available, the location of the external IP will be determined.
 Otherwise 0.0+0.0 will be taken.
 The location is used zu calculate the distance to the device.

+### Initial Creation
+This adapter was initialy created by @soef at https://github.com/soef/ioBroker.find-my-iphone but not maintained any more, so we moved it to iobroker-community so that bugs could be fixed. thanks @soef for his work.

 #### Two-step verification (2FA Authentisierung)
 If you are using the "new" Two-Step verification/athentication follow this steps:
 - Step 1: Connect the adapter with your username and password.